OCE Research Center

 These are complex stories to tell and analyze, that require intensive fieldwork: micro-sociological dynamics in turbulent workplaces, collective mobilization, the fate of communities in liquid societies, the future of work and workers… are examples of these stories we strive to tell.
 Our current topics of interest cover a wide range of issues that can only be tackled through thick descriptions permitted by qualitative and ethnographic forms of investigation.

-“Escaping the Ellipsis of Diversity: Insider Activists’ Use of Implementation Resources to Influence Organization Policy” (ASQ) – Lisa BUCHTER
+The 2022 ASQ (Administrative Science Quartely) Dissertation Award has gone to Lisa Buchter for her article “Escaping the Ellipsis of Diversity: Insider Activists' Use of Implementation Resources to Influence Organization Policy.”
+The committee was particularly...

 emlyon business school

 23 Avenue Guy de Collongue,